Mesothelioma Prognosis Overview

 A Prognosis Can Change

-Mesothelioma patients should also understand that their doctors will adjust their prognosis as their disease evolves.
+Mesothelioma patients should also understand that their doctors will adjust their prognosis as the disease evolves.
 When treatments control the spread of mesothelioma, doctors may say that the patient’s prognosis has improved.

 A true prognosis for mesothelioma should only be given by a doctor specialized in this rare cancer type.
 These doctors know and understand mesothelioma treatment and can predict how the disease will impact your life expectancy.
 Mesothelioma specialists can also help you understand what to expect as your disease progresses.